 The TSP L (Lifecycle) Funds are asset allocation portfolios designed for the TSP by Mercer Investment Consulting, Inc. (Mercer) with investment mixes, based on the Plan's existing investment funds, tailored to a target time horizon when the participant intends to withdraw the funds.
 As described in the TSP L Funds Information Sheet on the TSP website (www.tsp.gov), the L2020 Fund, the L2030 Fund and the L2040 Fund are designed for participants who will withdraw their accounts five years before or after the year in the title of the account.
-The L2010 Fund was retired on December 31, 2010 and the L2010 investments were rolled into the L Income Fund.
-The L Income Fund was designed to produce current income for the participants who are already receiving money from their accounts through monthly payments.
+L Income Fund was designed to produce current income for the participants who are already receiving money from their accounts through monthly payments.
 The L 2050 Fund, designed for participants who will withdraw their accounts in 2045 or later, was established on January 31, 2011.
 The asset allocations are based on Mercer's economic assumptions regarding future investment returns, inflation, economic growth, and interest rates.
 These asset allocations are adjusted quarterly, moving to a more conservative mix over time.
 Between quarterly adjustments, the asset allocations of each fund are maintained through daily rebalancing to that fund's target allocation.
 The Agency, with the help of Mercer, reviews the assumptions underlying the asset allocations at least annually.